 - Layer half of your roasted eggplant on top.

-- Then, goes half of your cooked spinach.
+- Then layer on half of your cooked spinach.
 Repeat one more time, starting with eggplant.

 - Pour custard topping over top.
 If some seeps down the side, don’t worry about it.